Dell-Networking/PoC-OpenLADP-plus-DES/README.md

 ### Required attributes

-For DES to succesfuly authenticate against Active Directory LDAP backend, one needs to add these attributes (ansible playbook takes care of it) to AD structure:
+For DES to succesfuly authenticate against Active Directory LDAP backend, one needs to populate these attributes (ansible playbook takes care of it) to Active Directory:

 #### User

 - uiDNumber (User ID number)
 - gidNumber (Group ID number) // this needs to match the gidNumber below
-- homeDirectory (Home directory in /home/<user> format)
+- homeDirectory (Home directory in ``/home/<user>`` format)

 #### Group

 - gidNumber (Group ID number)

-If you use an actual Active Directory, then these attributes are not populated by default.
+These attributes are not populated by default ff you use an actual Active Directory

 ### Attribute mapping